Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks

 \subsection{Overview of CosFormer}

 The standard Transformer \cite{vaswani2017attention} relies on an attention mechanism that captures dependencies among tokens (\acp{UE} in our case), but its quadratic complexity limits scalability.
 CosFormer \cite{qin2022cosformer} overcomes this issue by introducing a linearized attention mechanism that preserves accuracy while significantly reducing computational cost.
-Among linear Transformer variants \cite{choromanski2020rethinking,wang2020linformer,beltagy2020longformer}, CosFormer is particularly well suited to our setting due to the following properties: \begin{enumerate} \item \emph{Accurate and stable attention:} While many linear variants approximate the softmax attention and thus incur approximation errors, CosFormer replaces softmax with a cosine-based reweighting, improving numerical stability and avoiding such errors. \item \emph{Implicit spatial bias:} The cosine reweighting naturally emphasizes local relationships, which aligns with the importance of nearby \ac{AP}-\ac{UE} pairs for clustering and power allocation. \item \emph{Computational efficiency:} Through asymmetric projections, CosFormer attains linear complexity, reducing memory use and accelerating training, an essential feature for scalability in large cell-free networks. \end{enumerate}
+Among linear Transformer variants \cite{choromanski2020rethinking,wang2020linformer,beltagy2020longformer}, {CosFormer is particularly well suited to our setting due to the following properties:} \begin{enumerate} \item \emph{Accurate and stable attention:} While many linear variants approximate the softmax attention and thus incur approximation errors, CosFormer replaces softmax with a cosine-based reweighting, improving numerical stability and avoiding such errors. \item \emph{Implicit spatial bias:} The cosine reweighting naturally emphasizes local relationships, which aligns with the importance of nearby \ac{AP}-\ac{UE} pairs for clustering and power allocation. \item {\emph{Computational efficiency:} CosFormer attains linear complexity, reducing memory use and accelerating training, an essential feature for scalability in large \ac{CF} networks.} \end{enumerate}

-Building on this foundation, we introduce our modified architecture, \emph{\ac{ELU}-CosFormer}, which augments CosFormer \cite{qin2022cosformer} with pilot-aware constraints and refined activation functions.
+Building on this foundation, we introduce our modified architecture, \emph{\ac{ELU}-CosFormer}, which augments CosFormer \cite{qin2022cosformer} with pilot-aware constraints and modified activation functions.
 These enhancements enable the model to jointly predict \ac{AP} clusters and powers while eliminating pilot contamination and ensuring \ac{SE} fairness.
-Once trained, \ac{ELU}-CosFormer produces clusters and \ac{UL}/\ac{DL} power levels directly from the spatial positions of the \acp{UE} and \acp{AP}, allowing seamless adaptation to varying network configurations without the need for retraining.
+Once trained with data that include channel modeling and estimation, \ac{ELU}-CosFormer produces clusters and \ac{UL}/\ac{DL} power levels directly from the spatial positions of the \acp{UE} and \acp{AP}, allowing seamless adaptation to varying user loads.